Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageDEFINITION OF LIVING THINGSLiving things have three main traits: They grow, take in nutrients (that means food and water), and reproduce (which means they make more living things like themselves).
+Download as PDF Download PDF View as Separate PageDEFINITION OF LIVING THINGSLiving things have three main traits: They grow, take in nutrients (that means food and water), and reproduce (which means they make more living things like themselves).
 Non-living things do not grow, need nutrients or reproduce.

 To better understand living vs non-living things…